Level #1: Clichés

 Level #3: Opinions

-This is the fight or flight level of communication.
-We dodge most opinionated conversations because everyone seems to have a different opinion about everything, and we are terrible with conflict.
+This is the fight-or-flight level of communication.
+We dodge most opinionated conversations because everyone seems to have a different opinion about everything, and we're terrible with conflict.

 “Culture says ‘I’ll love you…when I understand you.’
 However, what is the most common thing men say?
 ‘I don’t understand women.’
 The most common thing women say about men?
 ‘I don’t understand men.’
 Love is not based on understanding but on acceptance.”